IceHe/lib/mac/initialize-mac.md

         1. `Enter passphrase (empty for no passphrase):`
         1. `Enter same passphrase again:`

-    1. You can just press the Enter `↩` key to skip them above.
+    1. You can just press the Enter `↩` key to skip them above

-        If a local SSH key pair exists, the command prompt will notify as below.
+        If a local SSH key pair exists, the command prompt will notify as below

         ```bash
         # output